Catoosa County change order shaves $63,000 off annual resurfacing project

 Commissioner Charlie Stephens said the tool is a valuable one in making sure pertinent information is relayed to those involved with the goings on of the department.

 “I think it’s a great service,” Stephens said.
-“Parents can sign up online and see about scheduling, cancelations and things like that.”
+“Parents can sign up online and see about scheduling, cancellations and things like that.”